An Appalachian Trail Tale

 Mountain Goat ended up sucking down an aquarium’s worth, and after all the fueling we returned to the hills, attempting to vaporize some of it.
 You know, switch it for sweat.
 It did not work.

-The genetically-modified high-fructose corn syrup and the stimulants were not enough to trounce the day’s news, or the day’s merciless topography.
-Or our fatigue.
-We’d hang it up shortly after a punishing two thousand foot climb up Bald Knob, taking a ten-minute side-trip off the AT to the aforementioned Cow Camp Gap Shelter.
-We were hoping it would be devoid of humanity, but it was quite the opposite.
-(There were no cows, however.)
-The only room to sleep was on the ground, or, in the case of those with hammocks, in the air, as a few hikers were doing.
-It was already dark and dreary and starting to rain heavily, and for once I wished I’d owned one of those fancy strung-up cots.
+We were hoping it’d be free of the human type, but no. (But no cows or frogs or cicadas, thankfully!)
+The only sleep space was on soil, or, in the case of those with hammocks, in the air.
+A few hikers were doing just that.
+It was already dark and dreary and starting to rain heavily.
+For once I wished I had one of those fancy strung-up cots.
 (The ground was an ankle-deep morass, more liquid than land.
 Cow-caused, we guessed.

-The weather closing in on Backstreet
+The weather closing in on Backstreet |

 May Mr. Lilly’s killer be captured and tortured, hung by his nards so that every hiker who passes by can boot him in the head without having to lift his or her kicking leg too high.
 We wouldn’t want to hurt our own groins, now would we?
 It might be the first time ever in which it would be more sensible to hike the AT in stiletto heels.

-Scott Lilly’s final selfie
+Scott Lilly’s final selfie |

 No comments: